anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love isn't something you find.
-Love is something that finds you.
+Quote: I think somehow, we learn who we really are and then live with that decision.

-By: Loretta Young
+By: Eleanor Roosevelt